-The Portland Clinic has several DOs on our team, practicing in a variety of specialties, and we’re often asked about those two letters that follow our names.
+The Portland Clinic has several DOs on our team, practicing in a variety of specialties, and we’re often asked about those two letters that follow a doctor’s name.
 What’s the difference between a DO and an MD?
-I’m happy to explain.
+We’re happy to explain.

 In the United States, there are two types of medical schools that train doctors.
 The type that most people are familiar with grants “medical doctor” (MD) degrees.
 The other type, called an osteopathic medical school, grants “doctor of osteopathy” (DO) degrees.
 Today, about one in four medical students chooses an osteopathic medical school.